LSU opens SEC title defense by winning 78-64 at Tennessee - WHIZ News

+“When you win a couple, you get that confidence,” said LSU’s Skylar Mays, who scored 17 points.
+“We feel like we’re really good on the road.
+That’s kind of how it goes.
+When you play with confidence, things tend to go right for you.’’

-Tennessee (8-5) lost for the fourth time in its last five games despite shooting 13 of 26 from 3-point range.
-The 13 3-pointers represented a season high for the Vols.
+Tennessee (8-5) lost for the fourth time in its last five games despite getting a spark from point guard Santiago Vescovi in his Vols debut.

-Skylar Mays scored 17 points and Trendon Watford had 15 for LSU, which shot 60% from the floor in the second half.

-Yves Pons and Santiago Vescovi – making his Tennessee debut – had 18 points each for the Vols.
-Tennessee also got 13 from Josiah-Jordan James.
+Just one week after arriving on campus, Vescovi moved into the starting lineup and scored 18 points while shooting 6 of 9 from 3-point range.
+The 6-foot-2 freshman showed he could help fill the void that was created when Lamonte’ Turner underwent season-ending shoulder surgery.

+Vescovi’s shooting excited a Thompson-Boling Arena crowd announced at 18,653.
+Vescovi, who is from Uruguay but most recently played for the NBA Global Academy in Australia, said he never had played in front of more than 7,000 fans.

 BIG PICTURE